palivoda/esper-app/README.md

 ESPER_DEBUG_SETUP(74880);           //default ESP baud rate Esper.begin();                      //init EEPROM
 ```
-* During loop you need to call only
+* During the loop you need to call only
 ```sh
 Esper.run();
 ```
-ESPER provides you 3 new callbacks that you can fill in with operation code:
+ESPER provides you 3 new callbacks that are already defined in the application template:

 | Function | Description |
 | :---: | --- |